Gerald Ford: Post-presidency (1977–2006)

 The Nixon pardon controversy eventually subsided.
 Ford's successor, Jimmy Carter, opened his 1977 inaugural address by praising the outgoing president, saying, "For myself and for our Nation, I want to thank my predecessor for all he has done to heal our land."

 After leaving the White House, the Fords moved to Denver, Colorado.
 Ford successfully invested in oil with Marvin Davis, which later provided an income for Ford's children.

 He continued to make appearances at events of historical and ceremonial significance to the nation, such as presidential inaugurals and memorial services.
 In January 1977, he became the president of Eisenhower Fellowships in Philadelphia, then served as the chairman of its board of trustees from 1980 to 1986.
 Later in 1977, he reluctantly agreed to be interviewed by James M. Naughton, a New York Times journalist who was given the assignment to write the former president's advance obituary, an article that would be updated prior to its eventual publication.
 In 1979, Ford published his autobiography, A Time to Heal (Harper/Reader's Digest, 454 pages).
 A review in Foreign Affairs described it as, "Serene, unruffled, unpretentious, like the author.
 This is the shortest and most honest of recent presidential memoirs, but there are no surprises, no deep probings of motives or events.
 No more here than meets the eye."

 During the term of office of his successor, Jimmy Carter, Ford received monthly briefs by President Carter's senior staff on international and domestic issues, and was always invited to lunch at the White House whenever he was in Washington, D.C.
 Their close friendship developed after Carter had left office, with the catalyst being their trip together to the funeral of Anwar el-Sadat in 1981.
 Until Ford's death, Carter and his wife, Rosalynn, visited the Fords' home frequently.
 Ford and Carter served as honorary co-chairs of the National Commission on Federal Election Reform in 2001 and of the Continuity of Government Commission in 2002.

 Like Presidents Carter, George H. W. Bush, and Bill Clinton, Ford was an honorary co-chair of the Council for Excellence in Government, a group dedicated to excellence in government performance, which provides leadership training to top federal employees.
 He also devoted much time to his love of golf, often playing both privately and in public events with comedian Bob Hope, a longtime friend.
 In 1977, he shot a hole in one during a Pro-am held in conjunction with the Danny Thomas Memphis Classic at Colonial Country Club in Memphis, Tennessee.
-He hosted the Jerry Ford Invitational in Vail, Colorado from 1977 to 1996.